The year is 2029.

 “So, two teams.
 Will that be enough?”
 Lordy’s wife asks pointedly, unbelieving.
 She’s still shaken up by her first-time experience of being close to a violent death.
 Her own.
 Nothing short of an army would satisfy her at this point.

 “Three in total, Rebecca.”
 I quickly take advantage of her eagerness.
-“The last team for you and your family.
+“The third team for you and your family.
 Enough people to take shifts and cover you all twenty-four-by-seven, all year round.”
-Rebecca nods thoughtfully, seeking comfort in contemplating the idea.
+Rebecca nods thoughtfully, and her worrying is momentarily interrupted by seeking comfort in contemplating this new idea.

 “Are you really sure we need to go…”

-But he’s a seasoned professional and simply eyeballs me.
+But he’s a seasoned professional and he simply eyeballs me.
 “Most certainly.
-We’ll need to ensure their trustworthiness.”
+And we’ll need to doubly ensure their trustworthiness.”

 “Of course,” I smile, “and loyalty and commitment are paramount.
 They must be prepared to take a bullet for us.”